Diagrid via Flux

 Step 4: Generate Grasshopper geometry

-- Open Grasshopper open the Part 2 Grasshopper script.
+- Open Part 2 Grasshopper script.
 The first part of the script imports three keys from Flux – ‘Floor universal mesh’, ‘Levels’ and ‘RLs’.
 The ‘Floor universal mesh’ and ‘levels’ keys are purely for reference.
 The ‘RLs’ key is used to generate a series of ovals at the correct level.
 Note that the elevations (RLs) exported from Revit will be absolute, that is, relative to the survey point.
-Therefore the script makes an adjustment for this because the Rhino file is set-out based on the Project base point.
+Therefore the script adjusts for this because the Rhino file is set-out based on the Project base point.
 From these ovals, a diagrid is generated.
 Finally, the resultant geometry is pushed to Flux via the ‘analytical model’ and ‘ring beam’ keys.

 Revit preview of resultant geometry